Skip to content

 </swiftlet>

-2. Add a composite-queue entry with queue-bindings and topic-bindings as needed.
+2. Add queue-binding and topic-binding elements as needed.

 <swiftlet name="sys$queuemanager">